SSH tunneling is one method of using bridges to get around a restrictive firewall. It is available for Windows, Linux, and OS X. It exists on port 22.

 ssh -f -N -D 1234 email@example.com.

-When you connect for the first time to each bridge, you will be asked to accept the fingerprint for each server, keep in mind that each server has it's unique fingerprint, and they are shown in our list of bridges
+When you connect to a bridge for the first time, you will be asked to accept the unique fingerprint for each server.
+You can view the fingerprints in our list of bridges.

 Type 'yes' to save the fingerprint.